A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Time-Space Trade-Offs

-In this section, we assume that $O(s)$ workspace is available, and we show how to exploit the additional workspace to compute the $k$-visibility region faster.
-In the first algorithm we process all the vertices in contiguous batches of size $s$ in angular order.
-In each iteration we find the next batch of $s$ vertices with smallest angles, then using the intersecting edges of the last processed vertex, we construct a data structure which is used to find the windows of the batch.
-In the second algorithm we improve the running time by skipping the non-critical vertices.
-Specifically, in each iteration we find and process the next batch of $s$ adjacent critical vertices in angular order, and similarly as the first algorithm we construct a data structure for finding the windows, which requires a more involved approach to be updated.
-We first state Lemma~\ref{s-smallest}, which is implicitly mentioned in~\cite{chan2007multi} (see the second paragraph in the proof of Theorem 2.1)
+In this section, we assume that we have $O(s)$ words of workspace at our disposal, and we show how to exploit this additional workspace to compute the $k$-visibility region faster.
+We describe two algorithms.
+The first algorithm is a little simpler, and it is meant to illustrate the main idea behind the trade-off.
+Our main contribution is in the second algorithm, which is more complicated but achieves a better running time.
+In the first algorithm, we process the vertices in angular order in contiguous batches of size $s$.
+In each iteration, we find the next batch of $s$ vertices, and using the edge list of the last processed vertex, we construct a data structure that is used to output the windows of the batch.
+Using the windows, we report $\partial V_k(P,q)$ between the first and the last ray of the batch.\footnote{We emphasize that $\partial V_k(P,q)$ is not necessarily reported in order, but we ensure that the union of the reported line segments constitutes the boundary of the $k$-visibility region. } In the second algorithm, we improve the running time by skipping the non-critical vertices.
+Specifically, in each iteration, we find the next batch of $s$ adjacent critical vertices, and as before, we construct a data structure for finding the windows.
+We need a more involved approach in order to maintain this data structure.
+The next lemma shows how to obtain the contiguous batches of vertices in angular order efficiently.
+The procedure is taken from the work of Chan and Chen~\cite{chan2007multi} (see the second paragraph in the proof of Theorem 2.1 in~\cite{chan2007multi}).

+\begin{lem} Suppose we are given a read-only array $A$ with $n$ pairwise distinct elements from a totally ordered universe and an element $x \in A$.
+For any given parameter $s \in \{1, \dots, n\}$, there is an algorithm that runs in $O(n)$ time and uses $O(s)$ words of workspace and that finds the set of the first $s$ elements in $A$ that follow $x$ in the sorted order. \end{lem}